Farama-Foundation/ViZDoom/docs/api/cpp/gameState.md

 - `unsigned int[] / list` **playersLastActionTic / players_last_action_tic **
 - `unsigned int[] / list` **playersLastKillTic / players_last_kill_tic **

-Right now `ServerInfo` is only available to C++ and Python.
+ServerState is the main object returned by [`DoomGame: getServerState`](./doomGame.md#getserverstate) method, and it purpose is to get more information about the state of the multi-player game.

 Added in 1.1.6.

 See also:
 - [`DoomGame: getServerState`](./doomGame.md#getserverstate),